 The Campus Will Continue to be Closed to the Public Until Further Notice.

-While Alameda County has continued to make great strides in combatting COVID-19, we are still required to be careful in our response while balancing the desire to have more in-person interactions.
-As the state and county guidelines evolve, we will be looking at ways to safely open up more academic and co-curricular opportunities for students when it is safe to do so.
+As the state and county public health guidelines evolve, we will be looking at ways to open up more academic and co-curricular opportunities for students when it is safe to do so.
 Here's an overview of what you need to know:

-- We hope to expand (on a limited basis) in-person learning opportunities for scholarly scientific and artistic work while following specific guidelines and social distancing requirements, surges in the virus have put this plan on hold for the near future.
+- While we had hoped to expand (on a limited basis) in-person learning opportunities for scholarly scientific and artistic work while following specific guidelines and social distancing requirements, surges in the virus have put this plan on hold for the near future.